Pirates of the Caribbean: True Colours

 CUT: At night, mirroring Captain Jules’s defection from Baldassaro, Rachel Wall stealthily breaks off from Anne’s fleet.
 Once out of sight, she lowers Anne’s generic Jolly Roger and raises a black flag with a blue cat on it.
-Her crew prepare to cheer, but she fiercely hushes them, saying: “The less noise on the wind, the better.”
+Her crew prepare to cheer with a “hip, hip” from one of her crew, but she fiercely hushes them, saying: “The less noise on the wind, the better.”

-CUT: Jack steers Bill’s ship (which we now see has Coal Bucket painted crudely on the side) into the stark and rocky Malvinas [SETTING] to repair the steam pump.
+CUT: Jack steers Bill’s ship (which we now see has Coal Bucket painted crudely on the side) into the stark and rocky Malvinas-Falklands [SETTING & TO GIVE VIEWERS ANOTHER MODERN REFERENCE] to repair the steam pump.
 They pull into a vacant British port, which looks hastily abandoned, to search for scrap metal.
 (Based on the real naval station, decommissioned in 1774)

 Bill: “Looks like the British just left.
 Probably to put down the rebels in America.”